Salta al contenuto principale

 $ sudo apt install live-build

-Live build package provide the executable lb, used to create the environment, build live distribution and for the cleanup
+The live-build package provides the executable lb, used to create the environment, build the live distribution, and clean up.

 $ sudo lb config

-This command will download and create configuration files necessary for build the distribution
+This command will download and create the configuration files necessary to build the distribution.

-We can to add and push the files to git in order to keep track of the first default configuration
+We can add and push the files to Git to keep track of the first default configuration.

 $ git add .